-The registrar bears full responsibility to The Swedish Internet Foundationfor the actions of subregistrars concerning domain names and registration services.
+The registrar bears full responsibility to The Swedish Internet Foundation for the actions of subregistrars concerning domain names and registration services.

 In the informational material and agreement, subregistrars may be used by registrars as resellers who accept assignments from registrants on behalf of registrars.
 However, if a registrar uses a reseller, said registrar remains party to the agreement with the registrant.
-Accordingly, the registrar's name must always be communicated by the subregistrar to the registrant.
+Accordingly, the registrar's name must always be communicated to the registrant by the subregistrar.